DECEMBER 2024

 Krampus Confidential by Kyle Sullivan follows amateur sleuths Ruprecht (a Krampus) and Marley (a ghost, natch) as they take on a case brought to them by a particularly terrified elf.
 Hijinks ensue, and Ruprecht soon finds himself on the sights of both the Tinseltown police and the festive city’s surprisingly seedy underbelly. ⠀

 This is a charming, clever story full to the brim with imaginative concepts and waggish, witty wordplay (the Christmas puns — they are copious).
 Artist Derek Sullivan supplies a lot of the atmosphere through his illustrations, which are liberally dispersed throughout the book.
-I really like his style, and brought to mind the work of Mary GrandPré.
+I really like his style.
+It brought to mind the work of Mary GrandPré.
 Thoroughly enjoyed this hazy fable.
 Had a tremendous amount of fun with it.⠀

 the christmasaurus by tom fletcherTom Fletcher’s The Christmasaurus is another highly imaginative beast, following the magical misadventures of a dinosaur born in the North Pole and his budding friendship with a lonely boy.
 Like Confidential, it is full of fanciful notions and whimsical wordplay.
 It turned out to be a bit much for me, though.
 One of my notes fusses over the sheer amount of alliteration scattered throughout, which given my usual enthusiasm for assonance, says rather a lot.
 But the book does skew terribly young, so it’s also simply a matter of not connecting with the story enough.
-I bet this would make a fantastic read-aloud.⠀
+I bet this would make a fantastic read-aloud, though.⠀

 I did really enjoy some of the characterization.
 William is a lovely protagonist, wistful and kind without coming off as mawkish.
 He is a wheelchair user, and Fletcher did an admirable job depicting that aspect in a mindful, unassuming sort of way.
 I also liked artist Shane Devries’ depiction of Santa here, jubilant and gloriously fat, sporting stylish shaved sides as well as a man bun adorned with pins made out of frost.
 It’s a totally extravagant look and I was very into it.⠀